MIDCOAST SAILING CENTER

 With a flat, board-like hull, these personal sized vessels can be launched right from a beach or boat launch.
 They carry a lanteen sail, mounted to an un-stayed mast.
 Developed by Alcort, Inc., they first appeared on the sailing scene around 1952 as an improvement on their popular Sailfish.
 A great little boat, they are still around, providing a great sailing experience for both new and experienced sailors.

-For details on the building of the Friendship Sloop Persistence and the rebuilt and launch of the Friendship Sloop Black Jack, click here to go to our Sail Power and Steam Museum Vessels page.
+For details on the building of the Friendship Sloop Persistence and the rebuilt and launch of the Friendship Sloop Black Jack, visit the Sail Power and Steam Museum Vessels' page.

 Picture